Non-Instructional Classroom or Meeting Room Request

 Spaces managed by the Concert Office:

-Requests for the Eastman Theatre or Kilbourn Hall should be made in person at the Concert Office.
-Recording session requests for ESM 120, Howard Hanson Hall, and Ciminelli Lounge can be made online here.
-Other requests for ESM 120, Howard Hanson Hall, and Ciminelli Lounge should be made in person at the Concert Office.
+Requests for the Eastman Theatre, Kilbourn Hall or Hatch Recital Hall should be made in person at the Concert Office.
+Recording session requests for the Ray Wright Room, Howard Hanson Hall, and Ciminelli Lounge can be made online here.
+Other requests for the Ray Wright Room, Howard Hanson Hall, Ranlet Lounge, and Ciminelli Lounge should be made in person at the Concert Office.

 The Registrar’s Office does not provide set up of chairs or stands for rehearsals.
 Student ensembles should plan to provide their own folding stands.